epfl-ada/ada-2024-project-the5outliers/README.md

 <h2 style= "color: #c7c9cf"> Organization within the team </h2>

-Our team of five works collaboratively, contributing equally to the project by pairing up for tasks to ensure thorough double-checking, and rotating pairs when switching tasks.
+Our team of five works collaboratively, contributing equally to the project by pairing up for tasks to ensure double-checking, and rotating pairs when switching tasks.
 In the end, each of us actively participates in both the analysis and the building of the website.

 <h2 style= "color: #c7c9cf"> References </h2>
 [1] Jianlv Chen and Shitao Xiao and Peitian Zhang and Kun Luo and Defu Lian and Zheng Liu.
 BGE M3-Embedding: Multi-Lingual, Multi-Functionality, Multi-Granularity Text Embeddings Through Self-Knowledge Distillation. <i>arXiv</i>, 2024.